zzlin237/dco-benchmark/data/ERADME.md

 * DDCres: `./data/ddc/batch_res.sh`
 * DDCpca:  `./data/ddc/batch_pca.sh`, after the index is established
 * DDCopq: `./data/ddc/batch_opq.sh`, after the index is established
+* Establish the corresponding index using the preprocessed data

-Note: The IP measurement method can be achieved by normalizing the dataset, except for DDCres, which can be used dirctly.
+Note: The IP measurement method can be achieved by normalizing the datasets, except for FDScanning and DDCres, which can be used dirctly.